garden-io/garden/docs/module-types/container.md

 [services](#services) > volumes

-List of volumes that should be mounted when deploying the container.
+List of volumes that should be mounted when deploying the service.

+Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when deploying the container.

 | Type            | Default | Required |
 | --------------- | ------- | -------- |